 Quantitative forecasting of future water levels or discharges with sufficient accuracy is not possible at present for the boundaries of the flash flood areas.
+Rainfall data in these areas and also in the upstream catchments outside Bangladesh are unavailable at short-time intervals (or indeed even at daily timesteps).
+However, inhabitants of those areas near the borders of the flash flood regions require information or warning messages to be issued by the government.

-This reflects a lack of hydrometeorological data in the upstream catchments outside Bangladesh.
-With the proposed telemetry network located in the border areas, observed flood levels and rainfalls can, however, be disseminated to authorities and end users directly.
+Even limited information defining 1) observed water levels and 2) observed rainfalls at the international borders allows people living immediately downstream to take positive action to minimize the impacts of flooding.
+With the proposed telemetry network located in the border areas, observed flood levels and rainfalls can be disseminated to authorities and end users directly.
 These data would at least provide an indication of the direction of future immediate changes in local flood levels.